yegor256/iccq.github.io/pages/index.md

 Submitted papers may be at most 12 pages, including bibliographic references and appendices.

-Submissions do not meet the above requirements will be rejected without review.
+Submissions that do not meet the above requirements will be rejected without review.

 [Click here](https://easychair.org/conferences/?conf=iccq20) to submit via EasyChair.